Beside the Mountain

 Optional - 2 Ingredient Cream Cheese Icing:

-Adding this pumpkin cake frosting makes this cake creamy and delightful.
-Honestly, this snack cake is perfect without icing, but I know some of us love a little cream-cheese pumpkin combo!
+Adding frosting to this easy pumpkin snack cake makes it creamy and delightful.
+Honestly, this cake is perfect without icing, but I know some of us love a little cream cheese pumpkin combo!

-• Cream Cheese: A cream cheese icing with pumpkin bread or cake takes it from lovely, to dessert level.
+• Cream Cheese: A cream cheese icing with pumpkin cake takes it from lovely to dessert level.
 All you do is mix the cream cheese with maple syrup.

-• Maple Syrup: This sweetened the 2 ingredient cream cheese icing, and the maple gives a fall flavor!
+• Maple Syrup: The maple syrup is what I like to sweeten the 2-ingredient cream cheese icing, and gives it a fall flavor!

-Cinnamon contains warming properties (meaning it literally makes you warmer when you eat it, probably why we eat it more in fall and winter!).
-It supports the spleen, lungs, kidney, heart, and uterus function.
+Cinnamon contains warming properties - meaning it literally makes you warmer when you eat it, probably why we eat it more in fall and winter!
+Cinnamon can support the well-being of the spleen, lungs, kidneys, heart, and uterus.

-Follow the step-by-step photos to make this easy recipe.
-For full quantities of each ingredient look in the recipe card below.
+Follow the step-by-step photos from my kitchen to make this easy recipe.

 Flour, cinnamon, nutmeg, baking soda, in a metal bowl to make pumpkin snack cake.